-$isdual = check_dual_mobility$
+isdual = check_dual_mobility (show_warnings)

-Calling object Object array Description Checks the input d ata of the builder This function check of the builder object of the builder class if dual-mobility pro- accessed by other n as the input variables "simpar", "tx_array", "rx_array", "tx_track", and "rx_track" t(s) for conformity.
-The data representation is adjusted such that all other methods can work with the variables without checking them again.
-The method also checks pressing is required.
-This information is stored in "qd_builder.dual_mobility" to be nethods.
+Calling object Object array Description Checks the input of lata of the builder This function checks the input variables "simpar", "tx_array", "rx_array", "tx_track", and "rx_track" of the builder object(s) for conformity.
+The data representation is adjusted such that all other methods of the builder class can work with the variables without checking them again.
+The method also checks if dual-mobility processing is required.
+This information is stored in "qd_builder.dual_mobility" to be accessed by other methods.
+Input show_warnings If set to true (default), 'qd_builder.check_dual_mobility' performs a set of tests to determine if all provided input variables are correctly initialized.
+This can be disabled by setting 'show_warnings = 0'.
 Output isdual A logical array indicating for each builder if dual-mobility processing is required (true) or if single-mobility processing is done (false).